BodyCap e-Celsius Core Body Temperature Ingestible Capsule – Telemetric system for gastrointestinal temperature monitoring

 The central temperature of a patient is one of the variable measures regularly used during diagnosis or therapeutic follow-up in hospitals/research.
 It can detect a peak in infections, monitor, and prevent the risk of hypothermia.

-- Coming soon!
-New configurations allow to retrieve the data from the BodyCap pill: ePerformance Connect “Gateway”, receives and stores temperature data collected by the BodyCap e-Celsius pill.
+- New configurations allow to retrieve the data from the BodyCap pill: ePerformance Connect “Gateway”, receives and stores temperature data collected by the BodyCap e-Celsius pill.
 The ePerformance Connect is a wristwatch that sends the data in real-time (or a posteriori) to an Android application (ePerformance Mobile), using Bluetooth (BLE) protocol.
 Users can use either of the 2 systems – the ePerformance Monitor or ePerformance Connect Gateway based on the research study.
 The data will be displaced on the connected device; the cvs file can be downloaded from the device at anytime.

 - If you are currently using the BodyCap system, be sure to upgrade firmware to V5.0.1 on your monitor and e-performance software to V1.3.1 (which has firmware updating integrated within it)